tbw875/project-ideas/project-ideas.md

 7. Pinball TLDR
 A webapp that allows you to search for a pinball table and get a quick two-sentence long 101 on what to go for in a tournament setting.
 Similar to Bob's pincyclopedia but for modern games.

+8. Helper tools
+helper tools to run APIs and such for new job